kylecapybara/pressure-tool/README.md

 ## Notes

-- Time values are automatically normalized relative to the first data point
+- Values are automatically normalized relative to the first data point (on X axis)
 - Hover over regions to see edit options (resize edges or move)
 - Clear all regions with the **Clear all regions** button
+- Column selectors are available after loading a CSV file
+- Change column selections to re-plot the chart instantly without reloading